vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The compiler cursor exists only while decoding.
 Its field reads record source metadata, and its event operations append source-free typed actions in written order.
 Returning the event finalizes the command.
 The shared VM schedules commands while the compiled dialect invokes their generated executors; neither layer can reopen command bytes.
 MIDI conversion remains a later layer.

-> **Migration status:** NDS is the complete compiler-cursor prototype.
-Capcom SNES uses its immediate predecessor, an adjacent decode/execution profile.
+> **Migration status:** NDS and Capcom SNES use the compiler cursor.
 Akao, Akao SNES, and Konami SNES still use the old two-phase cursor adapter.
 Those older paths are migration scaffolding, not constraints on the target design; Git history preserves them if removing them later proves premature.

 The prototype's examples, line counts, acceptance review, limitations, and adoption recommendation are recorded in [Compiler-cursor prototype review](compiler_cursor_prototype_review.md).